 Nevertheless, it does seem that pain can generate the emotional tissue that connects people and lead us to do right by our fellow human beings.
 If I owned a supermarket, my experience of foot pain would surely motivate me to give employees with a similar affliction opportunities for periodic relief.

 I’m tempted to say that for this reason, I’m glad of my experiences of pain.
 People do say such things.
-In reality, no sane person would willingly seek out pain.
+In reality, hardly anyone would willingly seek out pain.
 Those prisoners in isolation cells seek one kind of pain only in order to alleviate another.
+Something similar might be said for self-harmers and masochists.

 But pain, of one kind and to one degree or another, is universal.
 If it helps us feel something for our fellow human beings, it does something unquantifiably but objectively positive.